Adoption - How it works

-This is LENA - just one of our special dogs who is looking for a new home.
+This is MOLLY AND DAVE - just one of our special dogs who is looking for a new home.
 Can you give a home to one of these lovely dogs?

 It's simple, just read this page and if you would like to adopt a Dane, you can complete our Online Application Form